d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 :label:`fig_nlp-map-nli-bert`

 In this section,
-we will pretrain a small version of BERT, then fine-tune the pretrained BERT model for natural language inference on the SNLI dataset.
+we will download a pretrained small version of BERT, then fine-tune it for natural language inference on the SNLI dataset.

-## Pretraining BERT

-We have explained how to pretrain BERT on the WikiText-2 dataset in :numref:`sec_bert-dataset` and :numref:`sec_bert-pretraining` (note that the original BERT model is pretrained on much bigger corpora).
-In the following,
-we load the WikiText-2 dataset as minibatches of pretraining examples with the batch size being 512 and the maximum length of a BERT input sequence being 128.

 ```{.python .input  n=1}
 import d2l